Minnesota Wildflowers

 Notes:

 Rough-seeded Fameflower was first discovered in 1864 near Taylors Falls by a surgeon and Mississippi headwaters explorer but not identified to its own specific epithet until 1899 - Talinum rugospermum.
-Recent taxonomic studies have changed its classification to Premeranthus rugospermus.
-It is relatively rare throughout it range due to its narrow habitat preferences.
-While classified as State Endangered since 1984, its seed is available from native seed peddlers and I have found it to germinate easily and persist quite well in a sunny, sandy garden spot, though it will not tolerate much competition so must be carefully cultivated.
-P. rugospermus resembles its cousin P. parviflorus (Small-flowered Fameflower) which has smaller flowers and only 4 to 8 stamens, but their ranges do not overlap so are not likely to be confused.
+Recent taxonomic studies have changed its classification to Phemeranthus rugospermus.
+According to the DNR, it is relatively rare throughout it range due to its narrow habitat preferences.
+While classified as State Endangered in 1984 and downgraded to Threatened in 2013, its seed is available from native seed peddlers and I have found it to germinate easily and persist quite well in a sunny, sandy garden spot, though it will not tolerate much competition so must be carefully cultivated.

 More photos

 Photos by K. Chayka taken at Whitewater Management Area, Winona County.
-Photos courtesy Peter M. Dziuk taken in the Whitewater Management Area and a private garden in Anoka County.
+Photos by Peter M. Dziuk taken in the Whitewater Management Area and a private garden in Anoka County.

 Comments